BonellPatinoE/vk-MYC-Murine-SPEP-analyzer/README.md

    - If multiple lanes share the same name (e.g., all “Negative”), you’ll only enter values once.
 7. **View results** in the notebook output.
 8. **Optionally save** the results to CSV when prompted.
+9. Save PNG with the linear regression data

 ---